devtron-labs/devtron/docs/user-guide/bulk-update/bulk-update.md

 ![](../../.gitbook/assets/bulk-update-1.png)

-For Run script result go to the bottom section, there is a tab `Output` you can check bulk update response here.
+To execute the script click on `Run` button on the top.
+Result can be viewed in the `Output` tab at the bottom.
 To check the impacted application from script that user has provided, click on `Show Impacted Objects` which will gives you the result of app names.

-Response will be write at bottom section, in a tab called `Impacted Objects`.
+Response will be write at bottom section, in the tab called `Impacted Objects`.

 ![](../../.gitbook/assets/bulk-update-2.png)

-Operation readme can be fetch from right section, there is link `See Examples`, it will fetch the README based on option you have selected from drop down. currently there is one `Application` which allow you to update your application deployment template.
+Readme can be fetch from right section, there is link `See Examples`, it will fetch the README based on option you have selected from drop down. currently there is one `Application` which allow you to update your application deployment template.